 4. Authenticating Users with PHP

 Now that we have our database set up, we can go ahead and start coding with PHP.
-We're going to start with the authentication file, which will process and validate the form data that we'll send from our index.html file.
+We're going to start with the authentication file, which will process and validate the form data that we'll send from our index.php file.

 Edit the authenticate.php file and add the following: